Ages 2-4

 Practice Four Literacy Skills Before Starting School

 Children must learn the names and sounds of the ABCs.
 Once they understand the connection between letters and sounds, they can begin to combine letters to form words.
 This is the very foundation of reading!
+Here are a few language and literacy activities for toddlers ages 2 to 4.

 Teach kids the ABCs